YieldRay/soda/README.md

 # Soda

-A component library that may follow [material design 3](https://m3.material.io/components) (a.k.a. material you)
+A component library that may follow [Material Design 3](https://m3.material.io/components) (a.k.a.
+Material You)

+Features:

+-   Follow the Material You design
+-   More complete implementation of Material You components (than any other library)
+-   Keyboard accessibility
+-   Support both controlled and uncontrolled

 > [!WARNING]
-> working in progress, some features are missing or will not be fully implemented (such as ARIA).
-> API is unstable and can be changed in any time.
+> Working in progress, API is unstable and can be changed in any time.
 > For production, you may want use the official [material web](https://github.com/material-components/material-web) component library or the [MDUI](https://www.mdui.org/) library.

 This is an experimental project, browser support:
-Chrome>=105, Safari>=15.4, Firefox NoSupport
+Chrome>=105, Safari>=15.4, Firefox (partial support for latest version)

 # Installation